giactitti/SZ/README.md

 ROC tool:
 * _LandslidesInventory.shp_ is the whole set of landslides events collected in the area;
 * _LandslideValidation.shp_ is a part of the entire landslide inventory used for validation;
-* _LandslideTraining.shp_ is the rest of the landslide inventory used to train the model.
+* _LandslideTraining.shp_ is the rest of the landslide inventory used to train the model;
+* _Classification.txt_ is the classes of the Susceptibility Index.

 ## The plugin interface